sakata1222/reversi/README.md

 # reversi

 This repository for creating Reversi game and players.
-The following AI player are implemented:
+The following AI players are implemented:
 - Random Player
 - Monte Carlo Tree Search Player